 City Hall Illumination

 Pawtucket City Hall “will be lit up in a spooky way you’ve never seen before,” Eric explains.
 “There will be outdoor soundtracks with scary Halloween music playing along the whole stretch between our buildings and along the bike path and river.”
-Every fifteen minutes, the tower will be lit up to a change in soundtrack (think a loud crash of thunder to get your attention).
+Every fifteen minutes, the tower will be lit up to a change in the soundtrack (think a loud crash of thunder to get your attention).

 Creature Feature Pathway